Our office will be closed Monday, May 29th for Memorial Day.

 Mistakes during processing:

-The temperatures and/or processing times as indicated in this cookbook were not observed (“Rules for Success”, No. 14).
+The temperatures and/or processing times as indicated in the canning recipe were not followed.
 As a consequence, not all the bacteria in the jar were destroyed.
 After several days or even weeks decay sets in and forms gasses which push up the lid.

 Faults in food itself